AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

     # Dispatch the workflow
     dispatch_id = ct.dispatch(file_transfer_workflow)()

-.. warning:: As discussed in the next section the `files` keyword argument in the electron decorated python function must always be specified when using :code:`FileTransfer` for the workflow to be constructed successfully.
+.. warning:: As discussed in the next section the :code:`files` keyword argument in the electron decorated python function must always be specified when using :code:`FileTransfer` for the workflow to be constructed successfully.

 ~~~~~~
 Strategies